 We’ve seen countless surveys conducted over the years, showing that a couple’s finances is the biggest cause of conflict in the relationship.
-This holds true across all demographics, too: we find that money is the root of most problems regardless of how much the couple earns, where they live, whether or not they have children, their ages, etc.
+This holds true across all demographics, too: We find that money is the root of most problems regardless of how much the couple earns, where they live, whether or not they have children, their ages, etc.

 So, why do so many couples fight over money anyway?
 Answer that question, and you’ll also discover how to fix it at the source.

-Figuring Out the Root Cause
+Figuring Out the Root Cause of Money Problems

-Some couples fight because they clash in their financial approach.
+Some couples fight because they clash in their financial decisions.
 If you’re a saver and your spouse is a spender, for example, you might often disagree.
 Or, your significant other might not see a problem with carrying around debt, while you can’t even stand credit cards.

 Then there are the couples who simply fight because of the stress that money can often cause.
 They use their significant other as a sounding board and, in some cases, a target for their frustration.
 This is often seen in households where finances are tight and the financial situation feels unstable, overwhelming, or even hopeless.

-If this is the case in your marriage, you’ll need to do more than just talk about your finances: you’ll need to take action.
+If this is the case in your marriage, you’ll need to do more than just talk about your personal finances: you’ll need to take action.

 Mo’ Money Equals Less Problems?